Computing the geometric endomorphism ring of a genus 2 Jacobian: Certifying the existence of extra endomorphisms

 The problem of certifying quaternionic multiplication does not seem to have been extensively studied in the literature.
 We show that it can be reduced to that of certifying a finite number of real multiplications.

 The idea is that an abelian variety has QM by a certain order $R$ in a quaternion algebra $Q$ if and only if it has real multiplication by a finite number of real quadratic rings: \begin{proposition} Let $R$ be an order in a quaternion algebra $Q$.
 There exist finitely many discriminants $\Delta_1, \ldots, \Delta_n$ with the following property: let $R'$ be any quaternionic order.
-If there are optimal embeddings $\mathcal{O}_{\Delta_i} \hookrightarrow R'$ for all $i=1,\ldots,n$, then $R' \cong R$. \end{proposition} \begin{proof} Let $M_R:= $ be the matrix associated with the order $R$ as in section \ref{sect:QuatRings}.
+If there are optimal embeddings $\mathcal{O}_{\Delta_i} \hookrightarrow R'$ for all $i=1,\ldots,n$, then $R' \cong R$. \end{proposition} \begin{proof} Let $M_R:= $ be a matrix associated with the order $R$ as in section \ref{sect:QuatRings}.
+Up to a $\operatorname{GL}_2(\mathbb{Z})$-change of basis, for example given by a matrix of the form $ $, we can (and will) assume that $a$ and $c$ are distinct.
 Since $a$ and $c$ are both primitively represented by $M_R$, this implies that there are optimal embeddings $\mathcal{O}_a \hookrightarrow R$ and $\mathcal{O}_c \hookrightarrow R$.
 Consider now the set $\tilde{\mathcal{M}}(a,c)$ consisting of all the integral, positive-definite matrices of the form

 the condition that $M$ be positive-definite implies $0 \leq |x| \leq \sqrt{ac}$, hence $\tilde{\mathcal{M}}(a,c)$ is a finite set.
 Let $\sim$ be the equivalence relation on $\tilde{\mathcal{M}}_{a,c}$ given by ``$M_1 \sim M_2$ if and only if they represent the same quadratic form", and let $\mathcal{M}_{a,c}$ be a set containing $M_R$ and consisting of one representative for each equivalence class in $\tilde{\mathcal{M}}_{a,c}/\sim$.